Sign up to My Bills and Benefits today, enjoy the benefits of being an online customer.

 The Graham Allen Award is presented annually by NNDC to the scheme considered to make the most significant contribution to the built environment within the district.
 Schemes considered worthy of commendation are also acknowledged by the presentation of certificates.
 There is also a People’s Choice Award made, based on a public vote.

-- People Choice Award vote at Greenbuild: September 7th and 8th
+- People Choice Award vote at Greenbuild: 7 and 8 September

 - Site visits to shortlisted submissions by Development Committee: TBA